benjaminbergstein/blog/app/content/blog/engineering/apollo-next-js/index.md

 ---
 title: Let's Dockerize!
-Connect a Redis server to your node.js app
+Connect Next.js app to Apollo GraphQL
 date: "2020-04-17T22:12:03.284Z"
-description: "In this tutorial, we'll learn how to store data in a docker-based Redis-server using docker"
+description: "In this tutorial, we'll learn how to connect a Next.js application to apollo"
 category: engineering
 status: draft
 ---